 Gem Mining in Tanzania

 There is a geological formation in East Africa known as the Neoproterozoic Mozambique Belt.
-Extending from Kenya southward through Tanzania and Mozambique and the large island of Madagascar, it is thought to contain the world's richest unexploited deposits of colored gemstones.
+Extending from Kenya southward through Tanzania, Mozambique and the large island of Madagascar, it is thought to contain the world's richest unexploited deposits of colored gemstones.
 Gem varieties that have been found there include sapphire, ruby, emerald, spinel, tanzanite, alexandrite, tourmaline, zircon, aquamarine, tsavorite, spessartite, rhodolite and demantoid garnet.

-The Songea and Tunduru areas in the south near the Mozambique border are important sources for fancy colored sapphires.
+The Songea and Tunduru areas in the south near the border with Mozambique are important sources for fancy colored sapphires.
 Songea sapphires contain significant levels of magnesium, resulting in a wide range of fancy colors.
 Many of the Songea sapphires respond very well to heat treatment with beryllium, producing some stunning colors.

 The Umba valley in the north-east has red zircon deposits, as well as a wide range of other gems, including rhodolite, tsavorite garnet, malaya garnet, ruby and sapphire.